profjohnharney/historybots/README.md

 <img align="right" src="fdrbot_image.png">

 A history bot is a device that responds to user interaction with a visual, mechanical or aural response based on a historical setting, figure or concept.
-The history bot 1.0 is built using a Raspberry Pi 3B+.
+The History Bot 1.0 is built using a Raspberry Pi 3B+.

 This project is offered as a suggestion to fellow educators who are interested in bringing a project like this into the classroom.
 I work as an historian looking to bring technological skills and interactions with technology into the classroom.